RACE Attention: A Strictly Linear-Time Attention Layer for Training on Outrageously Large Contexts: Introducing RACE Attention

 with probability at least $1-\delta$.
 Here, $O\in\mathbb{R}^{N\times d}$ with the $i^{th}$ row $O_i$ is defined using Eqs.~\eqref{eq:oi} and \eqref{eq:exp-angular-sim} with $\gamma=P$, and $\|\widehat{O} - O\|_{\mathrm{rms}}:=\sqrt{\frac{1}{N}\sum_{i=1}^N\|\widehat{O}_i - O_i\|_2^2}$ denotes per-token root-mean-square (RMS) error between $O$ and $\widehat{O}$. \end{theorem}

 The bound decomposes into a \emph{bias term} $\mathcal{O}(P/\beta)$ and a \emph{variance term} $\mathcal{O}(\sqrt{\log(N/\delta)/L})$.
 Larger $\beta$ reduces the bias, while increasing $L$ reduces the variance.
-The dependence on $P$ arises because powering the angular kernel by $P$ makes collisions sharper, but soft bucketization (finite $\beta$) smooths out these decisions and introduces additional bias.
+The dependence on $P$ arises because powering the angular kernel by $P$ makes collisions sharper, but soft bucketization (finite $\beta$) smooths out these decisions and introduces an additional bias.
 To keep this bias small, $\beta$ should be scaled with $P$.
 In particular, as $\beta,L \to \infty$, the approximation error vanishes.
 In fact, taking $L=\Theta(\log N)$ prevents the variance from exploding.
 Together, this kernel reinterpretation provides a precise RandNLA lens for analyzing \emph{RACE Attention}, with $L$, $P$, and $\beta$ jointly governing its accuracy-efficiency trade-offs.
 The proof of Theorem~\ref{thm:output-beta}, together with all intermediate lemmas, is deferred to Appendix~\ref{app:theory} due to space constraints.

-\textbf{Remark (Causal masking):} Our language modeling experiments in Section~\ref{sec:4.1} employ RACE Attention with causal masking, implemented efficiently via OpenMP for CPU workloads.
-See Algorithm~\ref{algo:soft-race-causal} in the Appendix for the causal soft RACE Attention algorithm.
-Our theoretical analysis above applies only to the non-causal setting.
-Extending the bias–variance guarantees of Theorem~\ref{thm:output-beta} and creating an efficient CUDA kernel for the masked case remains an open problem, as the cumulative-sum constraint interacts non-trivially with the random feature construction.
-A rigorous analysis of causal RACE Attention is an important direction for future work.
+\textbf{Remark (Causal masking):} Our language modeling experiments (Tables~\ref{tab:wikitext} and~\ref{tab:ptb}) use causal RACE Attention, implemented efficiently in OpenMP/CUDA (Algorithm~\ref{algo:soft-race-causal}).
+Our theory, however, covers only the non-causal setting.
+Extending Theorem~\ref{thm:output-beta}’s bias–variance guarantees to the causal case remains an open problem, since the cumulative-sum constraint interacts non-trivially with the random-feature construction.
+A rigorous causal analysis is a key direction for future work.